connor4312/matcha/readme.md

 Options:
-  -V, --version              output the version number -g, --grep <pattern>       run a subset of benchmarks (default: "") -R, --reporter <reporter>  specify the reporter to use (default: "pretty") --reporters                display available reporters -h, --help                 output usage information
+  -V, --version              output the version number -g, --grep <pattern>       Run a subset of benchmarks (default: "") -R, --reporter <reporter>  Specify the reporter to use (default: "pretty") --cpu-profile [pattern]    Run on all tests, or those matching the regex.
+                             Saves a .cpuprofile file that can be opened in the Chrome devtools.
+  --reporters                Display available reporters -h, --help                 output usage information
 ```